LarsNorlander/dev-diary/python.md

 ### 7:55 AM

 Even more on Python and file systems.
 This time around, how you could manipulate paths like joining them, splitting, getting the name or base and what not.

+### 5:59 PM

+Finally got to finish the chapter on "Using the filesystem" and have a good idea of what Python could do with regards to manipulating paths, editing filenames, removing them, the standard filesystem stuff.
+Tomorrow I'll read up about "Reading and writing files".
+Everyday, I get a little more comfortable with Python and a little more productive.